beiba06/Travel-UI-UX-website/README.md

 5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for educational and demonstration purposes only and is not intended for production banking operations.Copyright © 2025.

 ## 🙏 Acknowledgments